-Dan Disch (pronounced DISH) enters his second season as North Carolina’s defensive coordinator and cornerbacks coach.
+Dan Disch (pronounced DISH) enters his third season as North Carolina's defensive coordinator and cornerbacks coach.

-In 2012, Disch was responsible for a secondary that finished second in the ACC and 20th in the country in interceptions.
+In his first year on the staff in 2012, Disch was responsible for a secondary that finished second in the ACC and 20th in the country in interceptions.
 All but two of the interceptions were made by the defensive backs.
 Safety Tre Boston and cornerback Tim Scott tied for the team lead with four each.

 Boston was an honorable-mention All-ACC pick and it was his interception return for a touchdown that sealed a victory at Virginia.
-Boston also led the team in tackles, while cornerback Jabari Price was second.
+Boston also led the team in tackles, while Price was second.
+Boston earned second-team All-ACC honors and was picked in the fourth round of the 2014 NFL Draft by the Carolina Panthers.

 That season, the Golden Eagles improved from 75th nationally in pass efficiency defense to seventh, and were ranked 22nd in rushing defense, allowing just 112.6 rushing yards per game.
 Disch's defense set an NCAA record with eight interceptions returned for touchdowns.